 - The external structure is formed by 27 petals, arranged in clusters of three.
 The first cluster forms the worship space, the second acts as a roof for ancillary spaces while the third cluster forms canopies over the nine entryways.
 The petals spring from a podium to elevate it from the surrounding plain.

 - The central hall of the temple can seat 2,500 people at a time and has no idols, photographs of deities, or altars.
 The hall has a span of 34 meters and is a little over 33.6 meters in height.
 It is surrounded by nine arches at regular intervals, which provides support for the superstructure.

 - Natural lighting and ventilation have been optimized in the design.
 The superstructure is designed to function as a skylight.
 The glazing used for the 3 ranks of petals i.e. at the apex of the innermost petals, underneath the outer petals, and the external side of the entrance petals allows the entry of diffused light into the worship hall in the same way that it passes through the petals of a lotus flower.
 The interior spaces are kept cool by the movement of cool air above the surrounding pools into the structure.

 - While most places of worship have intricate columns, writings, and symbols, the two fundamental elements used for ornamentation of the structure are light and water.
-The temple is surrounded by native vegetation, balustrades, walkways along the nine pools.
+The temple is surrounded by native vegetation, balustrades, walkways along with the nine pools.
 The pools depict the leaves of the lotus and create an illusion of a lotus floating on water.